Originally posted on the Bibles for America Blog.

 How can we be blessed?

 As fallen sinners, we deserve nothing but judgment and curse, certainly not blessing.
-And our good works or behaviour can never make us “blessable.”
+And our good works or behavior can never make us “blessable.”
 But Jesus became a curse on our behalf.
 On the cross, He bore the curse that was upon all humanity and died in our place.
 Because of the redemptive work of Christ on the cross for us, we cursed sinners can now receive the blessing of God through faith in Christ.

 What is the blessing of God?